ys951357/GA-Unity-SDK/README.md

 ### Recent Changes:

+##### v.0.6.0:

+- New Ad Support feature for mobile games (see the Ad Support tab under GA_Settings).
+Supports iAd and Chartboost ad networks.
+- Fixed some issues with building for Unity Metro (in the newest version of Unity).
+- You can now call GA.SettingsGA.SetKeys(gamekey, secretkey) to change your keys dynamically.
+- Minor bug fixes and improvements.

 ##### v.0.5.9:

 - Added a new debug option, Debug Add Event, which will log a debug message every time an event is added.
 This option is disabled by default, but can be enabled from the Debug tab in GA_Settings.